emacs-lsp/lsp-mode/docs/page/performance.md

 3. Make sure that `lsp-use-plists` is non-nil.
 4. Restart `Emacs` and install again `lsp-mode` related packages.

-_NB:_ make sure that `lsp-use-plist` does not change after you compile the file.
+_NB:_ make sure that `lsp-use-plists` does not change after you compile the file.

 ### Optional steps